Lars Hutten: Fortuna Sittard and Rödinghausen

 Hutten became a free agent in July 2015 and started training at Fortuna Sittard.
 There, he impressed and signed a contract a one-year contract in August 2015.
 From 2016 he played for German Regionalliga West club SV Rödinghausen, before returning to Fortuna Sittard in September 2017.

 TOP Oss

 On 25 June 2019, TOP Oss announced the signing of Hutten on a two-year contract.

 Kozakken Boys

 On 18 February 2021, it was announced that Hutten would join Kozakken Boys in the Tweede Divisie for the 2021–22 season.
 He made his debut on 21 August as a starter in a 1–0 away win over Quick Boys.
 In the following game, on 28 August, Hutten scored his first goal for the club in a 1–1 home draw against GVVV.

+Hutten officially retired from playing on 13 January 2023, explaining that the challenges of juggling a football career alongside his work as a real estate agent, ongoing studies, and family responsibilities were becoming too demanding.

 International career

 Hutten has appeared for both the Netherlands under-19 team and under-20 team.
-Before, he was also a part of the under-16 and under-15 teams.
-He gained 14 total caps for various Dutch national youth teams.
+Before, he was also a part of the under-16 team.
+He gained 14 total caps for various Netherlands national youth teams.